 Nadine contributes to a weekly music slot with John Caddell every Tuesday evening from 6.40pm on The Last Word with Matt Cooper on Today FM.
-She also regularly hosts public events — she has chaired events on behalf of Dalkey Books Festival, the Literary Tent in Mindfield at Electric Picnic, and the dLR Library Voices series in Dun Laoghaire.
+She also regularly hosts public events — she has chaired events on behalf of Dalkey Books Festival, the Literary Tent in Mindfield at Electric Picnic, Festival of Politics, and the dLR Library Voices series in Dun Laoghaire.

 Nadine works frequently as a voiceover artist as well as occasionally contributing to music projects (her voice is here and here).
 She teaches occasional courses in arts journalism at the Irish Writers Centre and she has served as a guest lecturer in journalism at the Dublin Business School.